 Rani covered a shiver of concern with scornful words.
 “What enemy would come so close to Moren?
 We’re near enough to hear the Pilgrims’ Bell from here.
 By all the Thousand Gods, you worry too much, Farantili.”

 “I’m paid to worry, my lady.”
 The soldier’s words did nothing to ease Rani’s roiling temper, especially when he edged his horse between hers and the trees.
 “I’ll send one of my men down to check out the woods, before you fly the kestrel.”

 “Farantili, that’s ridiculous.
 It’s already getting late in the day.
 If we have to wait for your scout, we won’t get back to the city until after dark.”

 “Of course, my lady.
 We should turn back now.
 You can practice your falconry another day.”

 Mair did not bother to disguise her smirk of amusement as Rani yelped in frustration and whirled on Gry, ready to plead her case to the master.
 Before she could speak, though, the last handful of horsemen rode up.
 Farantili bent low in his saddle and Gry swept into a deep bow, but Rani scarcely inclined her head.

 “Bashi,” she murmured, and she watched anger flare across the prince’s pale face.
 Prince Bashanorandi had no use for childish nicknames, particularly names that had been bestowed by the current king, when both boys had lived in the royal nursery.

 “You had no right to leave me back there!”
-Prince Bashanorandi scowled as he fought to rein in his feisty brown stallion.
+Prince Bashanorandi scowled as he fought to rein in his feisty brown gelding.
 “You know that Hal would not want us riding this far from Moren’s walls.
 He’d have your hide if he saw you jump that creek!
 When will you stop to think, Ranita?
 You’re not a merchant brat any longer.”